Proof of Varagnolo-Vasserot conjecture on cyclotomic categories O: Faithfulness

-We make one of the following assumptions on $\OCat_R$, where $i=0,1$: \begin{itemize} \item[($\heartsuit_i$)] There $y_1,\ldots,y_k\in V^*$ such that after localizing $y=y_1\ldots y_k$ the category $\OCat_R$ becomes equivalent to the category of modules over the direct sum of matrix algebras and the functor $\pi_R$ becomes an equivalence of the categories.
-Further, for any point $\p$ of codimension $1$, the functor $\pi_{\p}$ is $i-1$-faithful. \end{itemize}
+We make the following assumption on $\OCat_R$: \begin{itemize} \item[($\heartsuit$)] There are $y_1,\ldots,y_k\in V^*$ such that after localizing $y=y_1\ldots y_k$ the category $\OCat_R$ becomes equivalent to the category of modules over the direct sum of matrix algebras and the functor $\pi_R$ becomes an equivalence of the categories.
+Further, for any point $\p$ of codimension $1$, the functor $\pi_{\p}$ is $(-1)$-faithful. \end{itemize}

 Of course, we can assume that $y_1,\ldots,y_k$ are pairwise non-proportional.